AnestLarry/AccountManagerWithFlask/ReadMe.md

 [![LICENSE](https://img.shields.io/badge/License-Apache%20License%202.0-blue.svg)](LICENSE) [![codecov](https://codecov.io/gh/AnestLarry/AccountManagerWithFlask/branch/Ver_4.0.2/graph/badge.svg)](https://codecov.io/gh/AnestLarry/AccountManagerWithFlask)

-### Version 4.0.2
+### Version 4.1.0

-#### This ReadMe might not apply the new commits , please noticed the Version of ReadMe.
+#### This ReadMe might not apply the new commits, please noticed the Version of ReadMe.
 ### Description
-#### Account Manager With Flask , which is a web to generate and save your account and passswords.
-It can keep you from Leak privacy .Such as someone log your User's names,Accounts or passwords .
+#### Account Manager With Flask, which is a web to generate and save your account and passswords.
+It can keep you from Leak privacy .Such as someone log your User's names,Accounts or passwords.

 #### 0. Flask versionis not all same with Django version.